ibm-cloud-docs/satellite/monitor.md

 ## Setting up monitoring for clusters
 {: #setup-clusters-monitoring}

-You cannot currently use the {{site.data.keyword.openshiftlong_notm}} console or the observability plug-in CLI (`ibmcloud ob`) to enable monitoring for {{site.data.keyword.satelliteshort}} clusters.
+You cannot currently use the {{site.data.keyword.openshiftlong_notm}} console to enable monitoring for {{site.data.keyword.satelliteshort}} clusters.
 You must manually deploy monitoring agents to your cluster to forward metrics to {{site.data.keyword.mon_short}}.
 {: note}

 To set up monitoring for {{site.data.keyword.redhat_openshift_notm}} clusters that run in your {{site.data.keyword.satelliteshort}} location, see  [Deploying a monitoring agent in a {{site.data.keyword.redhat_openshift_notm}} cluster](/docs/monitoring?topic=monitoring-agent_openshift).
 When you specify address for the `COLLECTOR_ENDPOINT`, you can use the `satellite-sysdig` link endpoint address so that you don't need to open up new firewall rules.